trippleflux/nxscripts/alcobot/trunk/readme.txt

   Info: Display and search for release pre times.
   Path: modules/generic/pretimes

   1. Create a MySQL, PostgreSQL, or SQLite database.
-Import the required table schema, pretimes.sql (located in the module's directory).
+The tables are automatically created when AlcoBot connects to the database.
   2. Add "pretimes" to the module list in AlcoBot.conf.
   3. Configure the [Module::PreTimes] section in AlcoBot.conf.
   4. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.